May 2018 Client Letter

 The cautionary warning from the Wall Street Journal on interest-sensitive stocks has been an ongoing challenge for dividend-investors over recent years.
 The Federal Reserve’s insistence on holding short-term interest rates at zero and pushing long rates down drove many investors into dividend-paying shares to earn income.
 This reach-for-yield dynamic has led to a greatly increased correlation between dividend stocks and interest rates.
 When rates rise, dividend stocks fall, and when rates fall, dividend stocks rise.
 While dividend shares have always had some sensitivity to rates, the effect has been amplified by orders of magnitude in recent years.
 Unfortunately, it is a dynamic that dividend investors may have to endure for a bit longer; but as rates normalize, we expect the correlation between rates and dividend stocks to lessen.

-After a strong showing in 2017, emerging markets has become the favored asset class of many.
+After a strong showing in 2017, emerging markets have become the favored asset class of many.
 EM stocks have been out of favor for so long that some investors are now anticipating a big payback period.
 That forecast may eventually come true, but we have remained cautious on emerging markets; they tend to run into trouble during periods of rising U.S. interest rates.
 While not all emerging markets are the same, some have stumbled as U.S. interest rates have risen.
 The currency channel is one of the big sources of volatility in emerging markets.
 The Turkish lira, Argentine peso, Brazilian real, and Russian ruble are all down between 10% and 30% YTD.
 The broader JP Morgan Emerging Market Currency Index is down 5% YTD and over 8% from its high earlier this year.

-Falling currency values vis-à-vis the U.S. dollar have hurt investors’ returns in emerging market stocks.
+Falling currency values vis-à-vis the U.S. dollar has hurt investors’ returns in emerging market stocks.
 The MSCI Emerging Markets Latin America Index is down 8% YTD, and the MSCI Emerging Markets Europe Index is down 7% on the year.

 Emerging markets are an area we have owned for clients in the past and may own again in the future, but the risk is often higher, and so we demand much higher prospective returns.
 Today we see more risk than reward in many emerging markets.
 Rising interest rates in the U.S. may continue to wreak havoc on emerging markets, especially in those countries with lots of foreign-currency-denominated debt and big current-account deficits.